gzachariadis/Python.Challenges/README.md

 The higher the difficulty, the more I tend to tackle problems recursively, this means that, I tend to go for the most verbose and intentionally slower solution at first; working my way to a more efficient and concise one.

 Tackling problems in a logical sequence is vital to my process.
-With each iteration, I refactor my code, moving closer and closer to an optimal solution.
+With each iteration, I refactor my code, moving closer and closer to the optimal solution.
 By the time, I finally submit my code for verification to any online platform, I am positive my code is able to pass the test suite and has little to no room for improvement based on my current understanding and knowledge of Python.

+### Multiple Solutions

-Occasionally, two or more competing solutions will arise as I am thinking the problem through.
+As you might have noticed, some challenges include more than one solution, that's either because I attempted the challenge multiple times as my knowledge level progressed or because occasionally, two or more competing solutions will arise as I am thinking the problem through.
 When that happens, if I can't immediately differentiate the best solution across the set, I pursue them all, sequentially of course.

+In case the resulting solutions are similar in nature and performance, then both are included for achiving purposes.

 ## Enviroment